philipnickel/02613_HPC_project/README.md

       <img src="compare_runtimes.png" width="400">
   </div>

   The figure highlights runtimes of both static and dynamic parallelization where it is evident that static scheduling initially has an advantage compared to dynamic scheduling.
-This is most likely due to the overhead of assigning workers to tasks when there is few workers available.
+This is most likely due to the overhead of assigning workers to tasks when there are few workers available.

-  As stated in the problemformulation, the convergence will vary from floorplan to floorplan which would make dynamic scheduling as the obvious choice for parallelization.
+  As stated in the problem formulation, the convergence will vary from floorplan to floorplan which would make dynamic scheduling as the obvious choice for parallelization.
 The advantage is seen at around 8 workers where the runtime becomes quicker than static scheduling, and for the rest of the workers it stays that way.

   So, in summary, if enough workers are available, then dynamic scheduling will be quicker than static scheduling due to the difference of convergence rates from floorplans.